 With Kentik, he says, “all the functions and metrics you want are pre-built and easy to use.
 I can even give other teams access to Kentik, and they can work on the data themselves to explore issues unique to them.”

 The complexity of Booking.com’s global networking needs increased, while their high standards for availability and quality of service remained steadfast.
-In turn, their platform engineering team adopted Kentik Network Observability Cloud to understand, in unmatched detail, all aspects of its networks to ensure reliability and achieve optimal performance.
+In turn, their platform engineering team adopted Kentik Network Observability Platform to understand, in unmatched detail, all aspects of its networks to ensure reliability and achieve optimal performance.
 Once Booking.com saw how easy Kentik makes it to collect data about network usage, their use quickly scaled.
 They soon used Kentik to manage several thousand devices and deployed Kentik to enhance security and capacity planning and cost control.

 Ultimately, the Booking.com team no longer feels like they are flying blind and has access to all information needed to troubleshoot problems, improve operational efficiency and build for the future.